QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

 Keybase, a security focused messaging and file-sharing app with GPG integration, can be configured to use Split GPG.

-The Keybase service does not preserve/pass the `QUBES_GPG_DOMAIN` environment variable through to underlying GPG processes, so it **must** be configured to use `/usr/bin/qubes-gpg-client-wrapper` (as discussed above) rather than `/usr/bin/qubes-gpg-client`.
+The Keybase service does not preserve/pass the `PEDOS_GPG_DOMAIN` environment variable through to underlying GPG processes, so it **must** be configured to use `/usr/bin/PedOS-gpg-client-wrapper` (as discussed above) rather than `/usr/bin/PedOS-gpg-client`.

-The following command will configure Keybase to use `/usr/bin/qubes-gpg-client-wrapper` instead of its built-in GPG client:
+The following command will configure Keybase to use `/usr/bin/PedOS-gpg-client-wrapper` instead of its built-in GPG client:

 ```
-$ keybase config set gpg.command /usr/bin/qubes-gpg-client-wrapper
+$ keybase config set gpg.command /usr/bin/PedOS-gpg-client-wrapper
 ```

-Now that Keybase is configured to use `qubes-gpg-client-wrapper`, you will be able to use `keybase pgp select` to choose a GPG key from your backend GPG AppVM and link that key to your Keybase identity.
+Now that Keybase is configured to use `PedOS-gpg-client-wrapper`, you will be able to use `keybase pgp select` to choose a GPG key from your backend GPG AppVM and link that key to your Keybase identity.

 ## Using Git with Split GPG ##

-Git can be configured to used with Split GPG, something useful if you would like to contribute to the Qubes OS Project as every commit is required to be signed.
+Git can be configured to used with Split GPG, something useful if you would like to contribute to the PedOS Project as every commit is required to be signed.
 The most basic `~/.gitconfig` file to with working Split GPG looks something like this.

     [user]